-Sonos speakers are some of the best wireless speakers on the market, known for their superior sound quality and ease of use.
-But finding them on the cheap can be challenging: Sonos sales aren’t all that common, and even with the deals, you’re still typically paying quite a bit more than you would for competing wireless speakers.
+Sonos audio components are known for their superior sound quality and ease of use.
+If you don’t like to compromise, Sonos speakers are among the best wireless speakers on the market.
+Finding Sonos speakers on the cheap can be challenging: sales aren’t all that common, and even with the deals, you’re still typically paying quite a bit more than you would for competing wireless speakers.
 We’ve managed to find a few Sonos deals out there, especially on refurbished units and package deals, saving you money over buying them separately.

 Today’s best Sonos deals